Tonga races to prevent a ‘tsunami of covid’ as rescue efforts begin after underwater volcano disaster

 Fonua’s husband, an American pilot, died in August.
 She was to return to Tonga this week on a repatriation flight with her five children, to be with family while they grieved.
 Now, that plan is in doubt.

-“I have been longing to go since I lost my husband five months ago — just for a hug from dad and, you know, my mother knows best,” she said.
+“I have been longing to go since I lost my husband five months ago — just for a hug from Dad and, you know, my mother knows best,” she said.
 “But now I have to think twice.”

 Siu Siola’a, 30, lives in Sydney and has not been able to communicate with friends or family.
 She runs a freight business and is organizing a shipment of food and water to charities in her homeland that will take about a month to arrive.
 “We’re all dying to hear from family members,” she said.

-Some aid agencies have local staffers on the ground.
-The International Federation of Red Cross and Red Crescent Societies had 10 staff members and 70 volunteers in Tonga but hasn’t heard from them since Saturday.
+Some aid agencies have local staff members on the ground.
+The International Federation of Red Cross and Red Crescent Societies had 10 staff members and 70 volunteers in Tonga, but it hasn’t heard from them since Saturday.

 The organization had previously placed disaster supplies, including tarpaulins and water, for 1,200 families in 10 locations outside the capital, Nuku’alofa, said Sainiana Rokovucago, programs coordinator for the IFRC in Fiji, adding that she hoped the staff members were spreading those supplies to harder-hit outer islands.

-The U.N. children’s agency, UNICEF, normally has several employees in Tonga, but they were outside the country when the volcano erupted, complicating the group’s response, said Jonathan Veitch, a senior Pacific official.
+The U.N. children’s agency, UNICEF, normally has several employees in Tonga, but they were outside the country when the volcano erupted, complicating the group’s response, said Jonathan Veitch, a senior UNICEF Pacific official.

 “Running this thing remotely is really, really challenging, especially with no comms,” he said, adding that the U.N. had only 23 people in Tonga at the moment.